harperh0/work2/README.md

 ## Project Details

-This project showcases proficiency in the end-to-end data journalism process — from discovering news clues and conducting interviews to data wrangling and crafting insightful articles with data-driven visualizations.
+This project showcases proficiency in the end-to-end data journalism process — from discovering news clues and conducting interviews to data wrangling and crafting insightful articles with data-driven visualisations.

 ## License